-When I started researching the scandal that engulfed RIOC in 2012, I wasn’t expecting it resonating so clearly with today’s administration and its failures in responsibility.
+Researching the scandal that engulfed RIOC in 2012, I wasn’t expecting it resonating so clearly with today’s administration and its lack of accountability.

 And as you’ll see, it’s not just that vice president of operations Fernando Martinez hauled in $183,000 in bribes, it’s that the largest chunk came from money for cleaning up Southpoint Park.

 Roots of the crimes…